janishahn/pdf-extraction/docs/README.md

 - `vector_bbox.py`: Provides functionality for automatic detection and extraction of bounding boxes from vector graphics in PDFs.
 - `question_bbox.py`: Automatic detection of question regions in PDFs.

+#### Question detection improvements

+The question region detection ignores small enumeration markers detected in the top header area to prevent misclassifying header page numbers (often on even pages) as questions.
+You can tune the header size via the optional `top_margin_ratio` parameter in `question_bbox.get_page_question_boxes` (default: `0.03`, i.e., top 3% of page height is ignored when looking for enumeration markers).

 ### Performance Considerations

 - **Rendering**: Pages are rendered at 300 DPI for both viewing and export to maintain consistency and quality.